 Coffee continues to rise in popularity in North Carolina, with more than 50% of individuals over the age of 18 drinking at least one cup every day.
-While cappuccinos, iced coffees, Americanos and Lattes remain ultra-popular, an increasing number of coffee lovers are turning to espresso for their daily caffeine fix.
+While cappuccinos, iced coffees, Americanos and Lattes remain ultra-popular, an increasing number of coffee lovers are turning to espresso for their daily caffeine fix, according to Brew Smartly.
 Like most cities across the USA, Charlotte has no shortage of wonderful coffee shops and other eateries that serve some of the most aromatic espressos and other brews imaginable.
 Whether you’re looking to grab your next shot of java from a laid-back chain outlet or prefer sipping on your drink in a more eclectic atmosphere, you are bound to find a café that will suit your every need.

 Caribou Coffee is a popular coffee shop franchise in the USA and boasts a number of branches in Charlotte that exude a warm and welcoming atmosphere.
 The menu is filled with a delicious range of hot and cold beverages, of which the espresso is particularly popular.
 The Cross Fox espresso is described as the ‘beating heart’ of Caribou Coffee.
 While it is strong enough to be the co-star of the espresso-based beverages on the menu, it is even more delightful on its own.
 For coffee-connoisseurs who prefers their espresso with a dollop of dairy, the Macchiato remains a firm favorite.
 Although a regular espresso is bound to give you a welcome boost for the day ahead, there are some days that will require something with a little more kick.
 The Depth Charge, which consists of a black coffee spiked with a freshly-brewed shot of espresso, is perfect for anyone looking to advance their alertness.